-Advantages of making use of staging environment with site development is that you can use it when you want to:
+There are many advantages of a staging environment with site development.
+You can use it when you want to:

 After confirming the result in the staging environment, you can deploy the same software code to the live site.

-For these different Managed Applications, we provide a staging/development environment along with the live one.
-But the availability of staging environment or development environment depends upon the package you purchased.
+For these different managed applications, we provide a staging/development environment along with the live one.
+But the availability of staging environment or development environment depends upon the managed applications package you purchased.

-offers one free staging environment for each live site under and plans only.
+Nexcess offers one free staging environment for each live site under managed WordPress and managed WooCommerce plans only.
 There is another option for users to create a development environment under the live site for these two packages.
-But that feature comes with an .
+But that feature comes with an additional cost.

-However, with , there is no option to create staging/development environments.
-Because under a Flexible Cloud Plan you can install any custom site, it is not possible to spin up a staging/development environment for it.
+However, with flexible cloud plans, there is no option to create staging/development environments.
+Because under a flexible cloud plan you can install any custom site, it is not possible to spin up a staging/development environment for it.

-In this article, we will guide you on how to set up a staging environment if you are using of Managed WordPress or Managed WooCommerce.
-First, log into your and select the Plans option:
+In this article, we will guide you on how to set up a staging environment if you are using of managed WordPress or managed WooCommerce.
+First, log into your Nexcess Client Portal and select the Plans option: